z0sun/Deployment7/Deployment-instructions.md

 - aws_alb
 - aws_alb_listener
 ```
+6. Edit the Jenkinsfile with your Docker Hub username
+7. Generate an Access Token from your DockerHub
+8. Enter your username and token into Jenkins global credentials
+9. When you enter your username and password, you will also see an ID section; enter {your-username}-dockerhub **EXAMPLE: tsanderson77-dockerhub**
-6. Create a multibranch pipeline and run the Jenkinsfile
+10. Create a multibranch pipeline and run the Jenkinsfile
-7. Check your infrastructure and applications
+11. Check your infrastructure and applications
-8. Is your infrastructure secure? if yes or no, why?
+12. Is your infrastructure secure? if yes or no, why?
-9. What happens when you terminate 1 instance?
+13. What happens when you terminate 1 instance?
 Is this infrastructure fault-tolerant?